 It’s mid-December and crisp, light snowflakes scatter the ground, dusting the pavements like icing sugar.
-Anna looks out of the window at the ominous dark night, and puts her jacket, scarf, and headphones on; she thinks “one for the road” as she necks a glass of the Chefs’ red wine.
-Anna says her goodbyes at the restaurant; it’s only a ten-minute walk to her rural cottage; she’s used to it now, so heads for the door earnestly.
+Anna looks out of the window at the ominous dark night and puts her jacket, scarf, and headphones on; “one for the road” she thinks – necking a glass of the Chefs’ wine: letting the alcohol warm, sooth, and relax her insides.
+Anna says her goodbyes at the restaurant.
+It’s only a ten-minute walk to her rural cottage; she’s used to it now, so heads for the door earnestly.

-The cold wind hits her as she pushes the heavy door open, and a gloomy blackness lowers her mood.
+The cold wind hits her as she pushes the heavy door open, and an oppressive darkness lowers her mood.
 Icy, illuminating raindrops have now replaced the flutter of festive, white snowflakes and they advance on her sideways in the howling wind.
 Walking down the narrow country lane – the air is thick and heavy; Anna is struggling to see.
-Her small key-ring torch helps her find her feet, but she faces darkness and has a peripheral awareness of something lurking nearby.
+Her key-ring torch helps her find her feet, but she faces pure blackness – has a peripheral awareness of something lurking, rustling nearby.
 Tall, menacing trees shake violently, and leaves tear into the wind like skin being ripped off bone; Anna’s imagination gets the better of her and she begins to jog, very lightly and cautiously.

 She doesn’t see it coming; the van’s lights are off as it ploughs into the side of Anna, knocking her into a ditch.
 The speed was slow, intentional and enough to send her into deep shock and disorientation.
-The driver staggers out; a tall slim man dressed in black.
-His round glasses pierce through the slit in his balaclava – which doesn’t quite cover his long greasy hair.
-The man pulls out a torch from his coat pocket; in an intoxicated state, he tries to focus, occasionally catching the helpless, whimpering young lady, lying in the ditch.
+The driver staggers out; a tall slim man, all in black.
+His round glasses pierce through the slit in his balaclava – which doesn’t quite cover his long, straggly hair.
+He pulls a torch from his coat pocket; in an intoxicated state, he tries to focus, occasionally catching the bright light on the helpless, whimpering young lady, lying in the slushy ditch.

-Dragging Anna by her neck scarf, he forcefully rolls her into a prone position on the cold, damp road; he is aggressive and shouts ‘shut-up bitch!’ with chilling conviction.
+Dragging Anna by her neck scarf, he forcefully rolls her into a prone position on the cold, wet road; he is aggressive, barks – ‘keep your mouth shut!’ with chilling conviction.
 The man opens the rear of the van, hoisting her in like a rag doll.
-Through Anna’s panic breaths, she detects a strong smell of alcohol and body odour; her whimpers become louder, more desperate.
-As her heart forcefully beats at her chest – she thinks – I am going to die. slamming the door shut – he jumps into the driver’s seat and makes his getaway, through the dark and narrow country lanes.
+Through Anna’s panic breaths, she detects a vile, sickly stench of whisky, cigarettes and rotting fish.
+Her whimpers become louder, more desperate.
+As her heart forcefully, painfully beats at her chest – she thinks – “this is it – dead at twenty”.
+Slamming the door shut – the drunken predator falls into the driver’s seat and makes his getaway, through the dark and narrow country lane.

-Just four minutes later – the van skids to the side of the road, protruding half-way from a holly bush; the man has fallen asleep, intoxicated – with his blackened face pressed to the steering wheel.
-Bruised, battered, and bleeding – Anna is still conscious and sees an opportunity to escape.
+Just two minutes later – the van skids to the side of the road, protruding half-way from a holly bush; the man has fallen asleep, drunk – with his blackened face pressed to the steering wheel.
+Bruised, battered, and bleeding – Anna is still conscious.
+Can she escape?
 Her right hip agonizes with pain, so she turns onto her left, pulling herself towards the passenger seat.
-She passes dirty old rags, smelling of oil and white spirit as she rolls herself into the seat and reaches for the door handle; trying to be as stealthy as possible.
-In the compartment below the handle sits a medium-sized hammer which she grabs with a sudden urgency.
-Anna is in shock and fearing for her life; in an emotion fuelled aberration, she raises the hammer, and with all her force swings the cold, iron stump towards the man’s head.
+She passes dirty old rags; pungent white spirit soaked rags; musty old clothes; piles of newspapers.
+Children’s toys.
+She rolls herself into the seat and reaches for the door handle; trying to be as stealthy as possible.
+In the compartment below the handle sits a medium-sized hammer, she grabs it – urgently.
+In an emotion fuelled aberration, she raises the hammer – with all her force swings the cold, iron stump towards the man’s slumped, snoring head.

-It’s eight weeks until Anna returns to work in the restaurant; she suffered severe bruising, a fractured hip, two broken teeth, and is still undergoing therapy with a psychiatrist.
+It’s eight weeks until Anna returns to work in the restaurant.
+She suffered severe bruising, a fractured hip, two broken teeth, and is still undergoing therapy with a psychiatrist.
 With strong determination though – she decided that life must go on.
-She now relies on a lift from a friend instead of walking, and takes another route to her cottage; Anna is too distraught to go back to the same spot.
+Anna now relies on a lift from a friend instead of walking, and takes another route to her cottage; she is too distraught to go back to the same spot.
 ‘Drinks for table four’ Amy announces to Anna; ‘got it’ she replies.
 ‘Two glasses of red wine, two cokes for the kids’ Anna asks the family sat at table four.
 A tall, thin man, with glasses, and shoulder-length hair stares her in the eyes and says – ‘yes please’.

 A.T Hawthorn – 23.7.19